jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 At `Fluid Attacks`,
 we specialize in security testing
-[throughout the entire SDLC](../../solutions/devsecops/), combining automated tools and ethical hacking.
+[throughout the entire SDLC](../../solutions/devsecops/), combining automated tools and manual security testing.
 Our [Continuous Hacking](../../services/continuous-hacking/)
 Machine Plan allows you to find software vulnerabilities through SAST, DAST